Just ask the animals ∙

 No doubt, there is much we could learn from animals.
 If only they could really talk to us, but of course, they do not.

 In the book of Job, Job’s friends are trying to get to the bottom of why Job is suffering.
 After much lively debate, they conclude that Job must be responsible.
 Surely, the Father is punishing him for his sins.
 Job defends himself and declares his innocence (Job 10:7).
 He asks a rhetorical question.
 Is it possible to understand and search out the depths and mysteries of the Father?
 (Job 11:7).
 No doubt, after a great deal of soul-searching and reflection, he came to his own conclusion.
 There are some things in this life that we will never really be able to understand fully.
 They are simply beyond us.

 Job offers a whimsical suggestion, “Just ask the animals, and they will teach you.
 Ask the birds of the sky, and they will tell you” (Job 12:7).

-Apparently, we are unable to figure out how animals know things and do things simply by instinct.
-For example, how does a spider, know how to build a web?
+Try as we might, we are unable to figure out how animals know things and do things simply by instinct.
+For example, how does a spider know how to build a web?
 Where does it get the architectural plans?
 How does the spider engineer it?
 How does it know where to begin and end?
 How does the spider perfectly carry out the design to completion?
 Once the web is finished, how does it navigate it?
 How does the spider avoid getting stuck in it?